 Family homelessness takes many forms.
 The term “homeless children and youth” includes students who:

-- live in emergency or transitional shelters, are abandoned in hospitals, awaiting foster care placement; or
+- Live in an emergency or transitional shelters, are abandoned in hospitals, awaiting foster care placement; or

 Families of students who meet the eligibility requirements should contact Student Services to discuss your rights and protections under this federal program, which include:

-- the right to either remain in their school of origin or to attend school where they are temporarily residing;
+- The right to either remain in their school of origin or to attend a school where they are temporarily residing;

 The McKinney-Vento Homeless Education Assistance Act is federal legislation that discusses the public education of children and youth experiencing homelessness.
 Under McKinney-Vento and state law, students are considered homeless if they lack a nighttime residence that is fixed, regular, and adequate.

 To help determine if a student is eligible, the school district asks two questions when a student enrolls: